actuallyrizzn/courtlistener-sdk/README.md

 ## License

-MIT License - see LICENSE file for details.
+This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License - see the [LICENSE](LICENSE) file for details.

 ## Contributing